lvgl/lvgl/docs/libs/rle.rst

-RLE Decoder
+RLE Compress
 ===========

-The RLE Decoder is a part of LVGL that is responsible for decoding RLE compressed original LVGL binary files.
-The file name suffix is always set to '.rle' and the file header is added with another 64-bit value that includes a 32-bit magic number and 32-bit RLE information.
+LVGL provides a custom RLE compression method.
+It can be used to reduce binary image size.
+The RLE compression is a lossless compression method.

+The LVGL's built-in binary image decoder supports RLE compressed images.
 The decoder supports both variable and file as image sources.
-The original binary data is directly decompressed to RAM, and further decoded by LVGL's built-in decoder.
+The original binary data is directly decoded to RAM

 Benefits
 --------